 Conclusion: Final Thoughts on Pallava Architecture

 During the reign of Pallava Dynasty in South India, art and architecture flourished.
-We are lucky that we are still able to visit some of the best places where Pallavas left a mark through their skilled craftsmenship.
+We are lucky that we are still able to visit some of the best places where Pallavas left a mark through their skilled craftsmanship.
 These are some of the best places to see in South India and you must not miss them.
 Pallava temple architecture is one of the best in all of India.
-I have visited many temples in India and everytime I end up comparing them with the unique Pallava art and architecture.
+I have visited many temples in India and every time I end up comparing them with the unique Pallava art and architecture.
 Do let me know if you want to share something about the Pallava architecture.